dpb587/theloopyewe-ravelry-api.php/README.md

-A PHP library for consuming the [Ravelry API](http://www.ravelry.com/api).
+A PHP library for interacting with the [Ravelry API](http://www.ravelry.com/api).

 Consider this a functional prototype.
 This library's API may change.
 Not all the API calls have been tested.